Exhibits at the Montana Heritage Center

 Our Collections

-Don't see what you are looking for currently on exhibit?
+Don't see what you are looking for on exhibit?
 It may be within our collection.

 The Montana Historical Society preserves an extensive collection of art and artifacts that encompasses everything from everyday material culture and fine art to a substantial collection of Indigenous cultural items, including contemporary art and archaeological materials.